JohnDelisle/AzureHybridUsePolicyInitiative/policies/Compute/azure-virtual-machine-windows-server-hub/README.md

-# Hybrid Use Benefit (HUB) for Azure Virtual Machines, Windows Server
+# Hybrid Use Benefit (HUB) for Azure Virtual Machines, Windows Server OS

 This policy assists with the governance of Azure Hybrid Use Benefit on on Azure VMs running Windows Server OSes.